LBHackney-IT/API-Playbook/docs/postgresql.md

 title: Creating users in PostgreSQL
 ---

-## How to add read only user to PostgreSQL database
+## How to add a Read-Only User to a PostgreSQL Database

 ** 1. Create a new user: **